About Us

 History of Machu Picchu

-The citadel of Machu Picchu was built in the mid-15th century, during the reign of the Inca Pachacutec (the main expander of the Inca Empire).
-The citadel likely served as his residence and a religious center.
-This important site was abandoned after the arrival of Spanish colonization.
+The citadel of Machu Picchu was built in the mid-15th century during the reign of the Inca Pachacutec.
+It probably served as his residence and religious center.
+This important site was abandoned in the 16th century with the arrival of Spanish colonization.

-It was rediscovered by Hiram Bingham, historian and professor at Yale University, in 1911 during an expedition.
-Accompanied by the local farmer Melchor Arteaga, he reached the archaeological site, covered in vegetation, and was amazed by its roads, agricultural terraces, storehouses, and structures.
+It was rediscovered in 1911 during an expedition led by Hiram Bingham, historian and professor at Yale University.
+Accompanied by the farmer Melchor Arteaga, he reached the archaeological site, covered in vegetation, and was amazed by the roads, agricultural terraces, storehouses, and buildings.

-The Inca citadel was introduced to the world in 1913, becoming an important tourist attraction.
-On December 9, 1983, it was declared a UNESCO World Heritage Site.
-On July 7, 2007, it became one of the New Seven Wonders of the World.
+In 1913, the Inca citadel was introduced to the world, becoming a major tourist attraction.
+Later, on December 9, 1983, it was declared a UNESCO World Heritage Site, and on July 7, 2007, it became one of the New Seven Wonders of the World.

-Machu Picchu, declared a UNESCO World Heritage Site in 1983
+Machu Picchu, declared a World Heritage Site in 1983

 Flora and Fauna of Machu Picchu

-The Historic Sanctuary of Machu Picchu is not only of great cultural importance but also boasts remarkable biodiversity in flora and fauna.
+The Historic Sanctuary of Machu Picchu is not only of great cultural importance, but it also has rich biodiversity in both flora and fauna.

 Flora

 Within the Historic Sanctuary of Machu Picchu, there is a wide variety of plant life.
-There are more than 400 different plant species, including orchids, bromeliads, ferns, and angel’s trumpets, among others, as well as native trees such as q’euña, pisonay, and cedar.
+There are more than 400 different species of plants, including orchids, bromeliads, ferns, and angel’s trumpets, among others.
+There are also native trees such as q’euña and pisonay, among others.

 Fauna

-The fauna of Machu Picchu is diverse, including mammals such as the spectacled bear, dwarf deer, llamas, and the Andean fox, among others.
+The fauna that inhabits Machu Picchu is diverse, with mammals such as the spectacled bear, the dwarf deer, the Andean fox, among others.

-In addition to Ollantaytambo, there is the town of Aguas Calientes, located just 25 minutes by bus from the Inca citadel.
-It lies at the base of Machu Picchu, along the banks of the Urubamba River.
+Aguas Calientes is the closest town and is located just 25 minutes by bus from the Inca citadel.
+It is situated at the base of Machu Picchu, on the banks of the Urubamba River.

-What is the climate like in Machu Picchu?
+What Is the Weather Like in Machu Picchu?

-The climate in the Machu Picchu Citadel is warm, as it is located in the high jungle region of Peru.
-It has a tropical climate, making it warm and humid during the day and cool at night.
+The climate in the town of Machu Picchu is temperate and humid, because it is located in the high jungle area of Peru, with seasonal rains, humidity during the day, and cool nights.

 Machu Picchu images: a llama in the foreground with the Inca citadel in the background - Cusco.